xenago/libnss_shim/README.md

 It is fairly simple to run builds inside temporary containers:

-1. Ensure Docker is installed and the `docker` command is available to the running user.
+1. Ensure Docker is installed and the `docker` command is available to the running user

 2. Ensure the `libnss_shim` repository has been cloned:

        git clone https://github.com/xenago/libnss_shim.git

-3. Run the build script inside a temporary container using this `docker run` command:
+3. Run the build script inside a temporary container using the `docker run` command below

-    * Edit `--version=0.0.0` if a specific version number is desired.
+    * Edit `--version=0.0.0` if a specific version number is desired
-    * Replace `/path/to/cloned/libnss_shim` with the actual location of the cloned repository.
+    * Replace `/path/to/cloned/libnss_shim` with the actual location of the cloned repository

           docker run -v /path/to/cloned/libnss_shim:/libnss_shim --rm -it quay.io/pypa/manylinux2014_x86_64:latest bash -c 'cd /libnss_shim && bash build.sh --version_number=0.0.0'

-   Note: [the `manylinux2014` container](https://github.com/pypa/manylinux) is available for various architectures.
+   Note: it may be possible to build `libnss_shim` for additional architectures and operating systems by using different [`manylinux`](https://github.com/pypa/manylinux) versions or other containers

 4. The build script will output packages in the following subdirectories of the cloned repo: